 Music consumption has changed quite a lot in the past 30 years.
-The latest metamorphosis reduces songs to samples of their individual components.
+The latest development involves sample subscription services.

 Forbes writer Cherie Hu wrote an interesting piece on the next wave of recorded music’s disruption detailing the emergence of “sample services”.
 The popular format changes from vinyl to compact disc were groundbreaking but Napster’s deconstruction of albums into profitable singles changed the game forever.
 P2P clients like Limewire and Kazaa dominated the internet but piracy damaged recorded music revenue.
 Now, streaming has filled the chasm and plays an integral part in chart placing to the point an artist can feature highly before record sales are taken into account.

-Where do you stand on these new sample services?
+Where do you stand on these new sample subscription services?
 Let us know in the comments.